-Timo earned both his bachelor’s and master’s degrees from Yale.
-In addition to music, he gravitated toward visual arts, and moonlights as a professional graphic and web designer.
-He first studied composition during high school at Juilliard’s Pre-College division, and has since worked with Martin Bresnick, Ingram Marshall, Aaron Jay Kernis, and Chris Theofanidis.
-Eleanor Hancock was his piano teacher for many years; later, he studied with Frederic Chiu.
-Timo is one sixth of the Sleeping Giant composers’ collective, and performs regularly with the Ted Hearne Band and ACME.
-He has received awards from the American Academy of Arts and Letters, BMI, and ASCAP, as well as grants from Meet the Composer and the American Music Center.
+Timo earned both his bachelor’s and master’s degrees from Yale and in addition to music, he has worked occasionally as a professional graphic and web designer.
+He is one sixth of the Sleeping Giant composers’ collective, and performs regularly with ACME.
+He has received awards from the American Academy of Arts and Letters, BMI, and ASCAP, as well as grants from New Music USA and the Copland Fund.

 An avid cyclist, Timo can often be sighted commuting astride his 1983 Mercian.